bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ## Role-based and Relationship-based ACL ##

-We are going to build out a tiny part of a Task Management system.
+We are going to build a tiny part of a Task Management system.
 Why?
 Because tasks are basically everywhere in an organization, such as having tasks for signing documents, calling back customers or reminders to write invoices.
 They are a good example use case for authorization.

-The situation is now somewhat similar to the Google Drive example.
+The situation for such a Task Management system somewhat similar to the Google Drive example.
 You obviously don't want an entire organization to view, edit, delete or close all tasks.
 Given a sufficiently large headcount it would quickly escalate into a chaos, if we don't authorize users.

 ### Role-based Access Control (RBAC) ###

 [Authoring an RBAC API for your application (by Stewart Adam)]: https://devblogs.microsoft.com/ise/2023/10/12/rbac-api-for-your-application/

+One way to authorize a user is by using Role-based Access Control (RBAC).

 Role-based Access Control is definitely among the most popular models for defining permissions and authorizing access to an organizations resources, such as our tasks.
 Highly simplified, a user is being assigned a set of roles, where each role represents the users role within the organization.

-Back to our Task Management system, a regular user might be able to view, edit and close tasks, while it requires elevated rights to actually delete a task.
+In to our Task Management system, a regular user might be able to view, edit and close tasks, while it requires elevated rights to actually delete a task.
 Likewise a user being assigned to the role *Software Development* should probably not be permitted to view or edit tasks created by the *Human Resources* people.

 There was recently a great Microsoft DevBlogs article by Stewart Adam, that discusses designing Role-based Access Control for applications and it's a great read.
-It discusses quite a similar use case and comes up with solutions:
+It discusses quite a similar use case and comes up with some solutions:

 * [Authoring an RBAC API for your application (by Stewart Adam)]

 As you can see in the article, a Role-based Access Control can get very complex, very quickly.
-We have "Subtree grants", "Entity Graph Scopes", "Nested Roles", "Permission Wildcards", ... and sadly none of it is illustrated with *actual code*, none of this exists in ASP.NET Core.
+"Subtree grants", "Entity Graph Scopes", "Nested Roles", "Permission Wildcards", ... and sadly none of it is illustrated with actual code, and none of this exists in ASP.NET Core.

 In my experience Role-based Access Control can take you very, very far.
 And it works great, as long as an organization strictly adheres to the roles defined.
-But as soon you need a more fine-grained control, you are most probably out of luck.
+But as soon you need a more fine-grained control, you are out of luck.

-And in so many projects I've learnt, that *there is always a special snowflake*, that doesn't fit the roles and needs a special role.
-This *may* lead to an explosion in roles, or you apply the compensation mentioned in [Authoring an RBAC API for your application (by Stewart Adam)] (oh, or you just give up and grant the user elevated rights).
+And many projects taught me, that *there is always a special snowflake*, that doesn't fit the roles and needs a special role.
+This *may* lead to an explosion in roles, or you apply the compensation mentioned in [Authoring an RBAC API for your application (by Stewart Adam)].

 ### Relationship-based Access Control (ReBAC) ###

-Google Zanzibar was described by Google in a 2019 paper called "Zanzibar: Google’s Consistent, Global Authorization System" and the paper is available for download at:
+Google Zanzibar was described by Google in a 2019 paper called *Zanzibar: Google’s Consistent, Global Authorization System* and the paper is available for download at:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)

 It describes the Google's motivation for building a unified authorization system and describes the data model, language and its API.
-After publishing the paper various vendors and open source implementations have materialized, like Permify, OSO or SpiceDB, ... to name a few.
+After publishing the paper various vendors and open source implementations have materialized.

-There are many excellent sources, that explain Google Zanzibar in detail and help you learning about it.
+I think there are many excellent sources, that explain Google Zanzibar in detail and help you learning about it.
 I've basically consulted the following articles to get started and :

 * [Exploring Google Zanzibar: A Demonstration of Its Basics (by Ege Aytin)](https://www.permify.co/post/exploring-google-zanzibar-a-demonstration-of-its-basics)